Exclusive: Trump to add China's SMIC and CNOOC to defense blacklist - sources

 The directive is unlikely to deal the firms a serious blow, experts said, due to its limited scope, uncertainty about the stance of the Biden administration and already-scant holdings by U.S. funds.

-Still, combined with other measures, it deepens a rift between Washington and Beijing, already at loggerheads over the coronavirus and China’s crackdown on Hong Kong.
+Still, combined with other measures, it deepens a rift between Washington and Beijing, already at loggerheads over the China’s handling of the coronavirus and its crackdown on Hong Kong.

 Congress and the administration have sought increasingly to curb the U.S. market access of Chinese companies that do not comply with rules faced by American rivals, even if that means antagonizing Wall Street.

-Writing by Alexandra Alper; Additional Reporting by Mike Stone; Editing by Chris Sanders and Marguerita Choy
+Reporting by Alexandra Alper Humeyra Pamuk; Writing by Alexandra Alper; Additional Reporting by Mike Stone in Washington and Josh Horwitz in Shanghai; Editing by Marguerita Choy and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.